tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 The structure of this Jupyter Notebook is as follows:

-Prepare Problem
+1. Prepare Problem

 a) Load libraries

-b) Load dataset
+b) Load train and test dataset

-Summarize Data
-a) Descriptive statistics

-b) Data visualizations

-Prepare Data
+3. Prepare Data

-a) Data Cleaning
+a) Scale pixels

-b) Split-out validation dataset

-c) Data Transforms

-Evaluate Algorithms
+4. Evaluate Models
-a) Spot check algorithms

-Machine learning: Linear Regression, Random Forest, and XGBoost
+a) Define baseline CNN models

-Deep learning: Keras Sequential neural network
+Built-in CNN model: Keras Sequential

-b) Compare algorithms
+Pre-trained CNN model: VGG16

+b) Train the models

+c) Make predictions and compare models

+5. Improved baseline models

+a) Baseline + Data Augmentation

+b) Baseline + Dropout + Data Augmentation

-Finalize Model
+6. Finalize Model

-a) Predictions on validation dataset (best algorithm)
+a) Predictions on new images (improved model)

 b) Save the model for later use

-Conclusions
+7. Conclusions